Song-JaeWon/Hello-world/README.md

 # Hello-world
 First step of Github

-I'm interesting in data analysis
+I'm interesting in data analysis, machine learning

 Python and R are my main programming language